Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thyroid cancer is one of the 10 most common cancers in Vietnam.
 However, many people have not yet taken the initiative to get regular thyroid cancer screenings, according to Dr. Bich.

-Thyroid cancer can be divided into four groups based on cell origin and characteristics, including papillary thyroid cancer, follicular thyroid cancer, medullary thyroid cancer, and anaplastic thyroid cancer.
+Thyroid cancer can be divided into four groups based on origin and cell characteristics, including papillary thyroid cancer, follicular thyroid cancer, medullary thyroid cancer, and anaplastic thyroid cancer.

-Dr. Bich said that the 10-year survival rate for patients with papillary and follicular thyroid cancer in all stages of the disease is 93% and 85%, respectively.
+Dr. Bich said the 10-year survival rate for patients with papillary and follicular thyroid cancer in all stages of the disease is 93% and 85%, respectively.
 The 10-year survival rate for medullary thyroid cancer is 75%.
 Anaplastic thyroid cancer is rare but dangerous, with a one-year survival rate of only 20%.

 The cause of the disease is currently unknown.
-Some factors that may increase the risk include exposure to radiation (nuclear radiation, radiotherapy, etc.), family history of thyroid cancer, genetic syndromes (polyposis, multiple endocrine neoplasia, Carney syndrome, Cowden syndrome), goiter, autoimmune thyroiditis, etc.
+Some factors that can increase the risk include exposure to radiation (nuclear radiation, radiotherapy, etc.), family history of thyroid cancer, genetic syndromes (polyposis, multiple endocrine neoplasia, Carney syndrome, Cowden syndrome), goiter, autoimmune thyroiditis, etc.

 Dr. Bich advises everyone, even those without risk factors, to have regular thyroid cancer screening to prevent dangerous complications.